 Any surgery carries the risk of infection.
 Follow your doctor’s instructions for post-op care and contact their office immediately if you experience any of the following symptoms.

-After a neurectomy, some patients do not regain feeling in the base of the foot where the nerve was removed and the nearby toes.
+After a neurectomy, some patients may not regain feeling in the base of the foot, where the nerve was removed, and in the nearby toes.
 This is normal, as the nerve does not always grow back.

 After surgery, continue to wear supportive shoes and gradually increase activity under the supervision of your NYC podiatrist.